- Written by Dr.Mehmet Demircioglu

 Poor planning can also mean chasing a very low hairline, placing grafts into unstable diffuse thinning, or spreading grafts across too large an area.
 All of these decisions can make recovery harder to interpret.

-For that reason, surgeon-led planning matters.
+For that reason, surgeon led planning matters.
 Native shock loss risk cannot be removed completely, but good planning can reduce avoidable trauma and avoid false promises.

 The desire for maximum density is understandable.
 The goal is visible improvement.
 But the strongest plan is not always the most aggressive plan.
 Often, the better plan is the one that creates enough cosmetic improvement while keeping native hair and future options protected.

-Yes, shock loss can happen in the donor area as well as the recipient area.
+Shock loss can happen in the donor area as well as the recipient area.
 In the donor area, it can make the back or sides look thinner, patchier, or more uneven than expected.

 This does not always mean the donor was overharvested.
 At 1 to 2 months, short hair length, redness, extraction marks, and temporary shedding can exaggerate the appearance.